WestGrid/trainingMaterials/pages/courses.md

 high-performance computing, data analysis, and visualization.
 These workshops can take any form from one hour to multiple days and are free to researchers and groups from WestGrid's partner institutions.

-If you are looking for this or any customized training or would like to host a workshop, please let us know.
-We expect the host to provide an auditorium free of charge and let other WestGrid users attend this training.
+If you are looking for this or any customized training or would like to host a workshop, [please let us know](mailto:info@westgrid.ca).
+We design the workshop, coordinate the preparations, advertise the event, and provide the instruction.
+We expect the host to provide an auditorium or classroom space free of charge, assist with advertising the session locally, and allow any member of the research community to attend the training (i.e. this may include researchers from outside your institution).
+If you prefer to run a small, invite-only session for a select audience, please contact us to discuss.

 Courses are scheduled at various times of the year and at various institutions, based on demand.
 Each year around May-July we host two four-day-long summer schools, traditionally one in Southwest BC (Vancouver or Victoria) and one east of the Rockies (Alberta, Saskatchewan, or Manitoba).
 Our summer schools typically have 12-15 half- or full-day courses over several parallel streams.

 ## Full-day courses